AnnaBrunicheOlsen/GenomicDiversityBirds/README.md

 # Runs-of-homozygosity-in-birds
-These scripts are developed for a project investigating genomic diversity and inbreeding in birds.
+These scripts are developed for a project investigating demographich trajectories and habitat reconstruction in birds.

 March 2019

-Author: Anna Brüniche-Olsen
+Author: Anna Brüniche-Olsen and Kenneth F. Kellner